mdrxy/mdrxy.github.io/essays/abe-packages.md

 1. Navigate to Zoom's [download page](https://zoom.us/download).
 2. Copy the appropriate download URL, writing it down somewhere for later.
 I'm deploying to Apple Silicon, so I chose the ARM distribution.

-    ***CAUTION:*** "if you decide to use a developer-hosted link to a package, make sure that the package doesn’t get updated by the developer in-place."
-As noted in [Apple's documentation](https://support.apple.com/en-nz/guide/apple-business-essentials/axmeeed343b0/web), if you are in a position to host the package on your own server, you should consider doing so in order to prevent any changes upstream from affecting your deployment.
+    {% include warning.html content="\"if you decide to use a developer-hosted link to a package, make sure that the package doesn’t get updated by the developer in-place.\" As noted in [Apple's documentation](https://support.apple.com/en-nz/guide/apple-business-essentials/axmeeed343b0/web), if you are in a position to host the package on your own server, you should consider doing so in order to prevent any changes upstream from affecting your deployment." %}

 3. In a new browser tab, test the download URL.
 Pressing enter should immediately download/prompt you to download the `zoomusInstallerFull.pkg`.
 Per [Apple](https://support.apple.com/en-nz/guide/apple-business-essentials/axmeeed343b0/web), "the package must begin to download when the link is used.
 The link can’t lead to a webpage with another link."
 4. In terminal, run `shasum -a 256 zoomusInstallerFull.pkg`.
 The output should look something like the following.
 We want to copy the long string of numbers and letters, *excluding* the filename.